 Code that gets a guess from the user and prints it

+Prod: Please renumber the listing captions for this chapter—Listing 2-1, Listing 2-2, etc.

 This code contains a lot of information, so let’s go over it line by line.
 To obtain user input and then print the result as output, we need to bring the io input/output library into scope.
 The io library comes from the standard library, known as std:

 use std::io;